Mrs. Reynolds

 - Writers Workshop

-- Write about a topic, including a beginning and ending sentence, facts and examples relevant to the topic, and specific steps (if writing explanatory text).
+- Write about a topic, including a beginning and ending sentence (topics and conclusion), facts and examples. relevant to the topic, and specific steps (if writing explanatory text).

 - Group similar information into paragraphs.